mfornace/rebind/README.md

 This API is particularly suited for the common use case where you know the proper held type of `Value`.
 Mutable `as_*` functions are not given.
 Use the underlying member `var` if you need more advanced behavior.

-Beyond providing this API, the `Value` wrapper explicitly instantiates some `std::variant` templates (constructors, destructors) in the `libcpy` library since `std::variant` can yield a lot of code size.
+Beyond providing this API, the `Value` wrapper explicitly instantiates some `std::variant` templates (constructors, destructor) in the `libcpy` library since `std::variant` can yield a lot of code size.
 The definition of `Value`  relies on these typedefs:

 ```c++
 // Signed type, often 64 bits, used for signed and unsigned integers